elidhu/goss/README.md

   goss [command]

 Available Commands:
-  delete      Delete parameters
-  help        Help about any command import      Import parameters from a file list        List parameters
+  completion  Generate completion script delete      Delete parameters env         Load parameters into the environment and run a command help        Help about any command import      Import parameters from a file list        List parameters